Logo

 Provenance

-Private collection Mr F., Lebanon - Thence by descent - Galerie Gabriel acquired
+Private collection Mr F., Lebanon – Thence by descent – Galerie Gabriel acquired from the above

 Literature

-–Cabinet des Dessins de Jean Royère, Département des Arts Graphiques, Musée des Arts Décoratifs, Paris, dated 1956 –Jean Royère, ed.
+– Cabinet des Dessins de Jean Royère, Département des Arts Graphiques, Musée des Arts Décoratifs, Paris, dated 1956 – Jean Royère, ed.
 Jacques Lacoste & Galerie Patrick Seguin, Paris, 2012, vol. 1, similar model reproduced pp. 76–77; vol. 2, similar model reproduced P. 63 and drawing of the model reproduced P. 190

 Designer Biography